 This course is an in-depth study of accounting objectives, principles, theory, and practice as related to the balance sheet and income statement.
 Students explore liabilities and equity items; the specific rules for accounting for pensions; postretirement benefits, leases, and accounting changes; and other items frequently addressed on the Uniform Certified Public Accounting Examination (Uniform CPA Exam).
 Prerequisite: ACC-370.

 This course provides a study of the theory and practices of accounting for income taxes of corporations, partnerships, estates, trusts, and individuals.
-Other taxes covered include payroll and sales taxes.
 Prerequisite: ACC-250.

 Auditing is an examination of generally accepted auditing standards, procedures involved in the auditing process, and ethical issues faced by the auditor.
 Through class discussions, practical applications and case studies, students learn the responsibilities of the independent public auditor in the expression of opinion within the guidelines set by the AICPA’s Code of Professional Ethics.
 Topics include the nature and types of audits, auditor responsibilities and legal liabilities, audit reports, auditing procedures, ethical issues, contemporary issues in auditing, and the Sarbanes-Oxley Act of 2002.
-Prerequisite: ACC-260 or ACC-350.
+Prerequisites: ACC-260 or ACC-350, and ACC-370.

 * Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.

 * Please refer to the Academic Catalog for more information.
 Program subject to change.